Utilizing Yoga To Help With Back Pain?

 The Reclined Pigeon

-The Reclined pigeon pose, commonly known as the figure-four, places emphasis on opening the hips, providing release in the hamstrings and lower back.
+Reclined pigeon pose, commonly known as ‘figure-four’, places emphasis on opening the hips, providing release in the hamstrings and lower back.
 It’s been touted to also help relieve conditions such as sciatic.

-Additionally, the reclined pigeon helps stretch your glutes, and inner thighs.
-As you sink deeper in this pose, using your grip, continue to slowly pull your legs toward your upper body/core to feel more stretch.
+Additionally, the reclined pigeon helps stretch the glutes, and inner thighs.
+As you sink deeper in this pose, using your grip, continue to slowly pull your legs toward your upper body/core to feel additional stretch.

 This position is moderate in difficulty.
 Lie on your back, cross your feet, and pull your right leg to your chest.
-Once you reach a comfortable stretch, hold the position for 30 seconds, or more.
+Once you reach a comfortable stretch, hold the position for 30 seconds.
 Next, switch and give the other side a try.

 Cat Pose

-There is no doubt at some point you will practice Cat Pose.
-One of the main benefits of the sequence Cat-Cow is that it’s a great warm-up asana, particularly for your spine.
+There’s no doubt that at some point, you will practice the Cat Pose.
+One of the primary advantages of the Cat-Cow sequence is that it serves as an excellent warm-up asana, especially for your spine.

-Moreover, it works your triceps, gluteus maximus, erector spinae, serratus anterior, and rectus abdomen.
+Furthermore, it engages several muscle groups, including the triceps, gluteus maximus, erector spinae, serratus anterior, and rectus abdominis.

 Important note: If you do suffer from any sort of knee injury, you should proceed with caution.
 A lower body injury could be accentuated because of the torque of the lower limbs in this pose.

-Believe it or not, The Eagle is truly a full body activator, even for the backHowever, you may struggle to find balance at the start.
-For us, the benefit of this pose is in longevity.
-The longer able to hold this pose, potentially the more desired stretch you can achieve.
+Eagle is truly a full body activator, even for the backHowever, you may struggle to find balance at the start.
+The benefit of this pose is in longevity.
+The longer able to hold this pose, the more desired stretch you can achieve.

 Final Thoughts!

-Undoubtedly, (for us anyways) yoga is one of the best practices you can perform to help bring relief to nagging aches and pains.
+Undoubtedly, for us at least, yoga stands out as one of the best practices for finding relief from persistent aches and pains.

-Yoga is beautiful in it’s ability to help clear the mind, and soothe the body through the execution of the different asanas and movements.
+Yoga is remarkable for its capacity to not only clear the mind but also soothe the body through the execution of various asanas and movements.

 Thanks so much for stopping by and be sure to like, follow us, and share our posts on your social media platforms!